kallaway/100-days-of-code/log.md

 **Today's Progress**:
 - Today I did some SQL interview questions and how to approach the SQL interviews.
 - Solved randomly 2 questions of SQL and learned from it.
 - Started statistics course from cousera.
 - Worked on open-source project, got tackled little but trying to understand the work.

+### Day 11: October 21, 2023

+**Today's Progress**:
+- Updated my resume for data analysis roles.
+- Worked on statistical concepts and donw with week 1.
+- Worked on open-source task.

+**Thoughts:** Hiting procrastination again and again but not giving up this time, maintaining decipline.
+Feeling asleep due to stress on mind, so started day with little exercise felt energetic.